DHI/mikeio/_sources/pfs.md.txt

 ## Read

-When a PFS file is read with MIKE IO, a `Pfs` object is created.
+When a PFS file is read with MIKE IO, a `PfsDocument` object is created.
 It will contain one or more `PfsSection` objects - one for each target.
 The PfsSections will typically contain other PfsSections together with a number of key-value pairs.

-A PFS file is read using `mikeio.read_pfs()` (or equivalently `mikeio.Pfs()`):
+A PFS file is read using `mikeio.read_pfs()`:

 ```python
 >>> import mikeio
 >>> pfs = mikeio.read_pfs("concat.mzt")
 ```

+### PfsDocument

-The targets can be accessed by their name (as properties), like this:
+The `PfsDocument` is the MIKE IO equivalent to a PFS file.
+Its targets can be accessed by their name (as properties), like this:

 ```python
 >>> pfs.txconc